winsw/winsw/README.md

     <priority>idle</priority>

 Specifying a priority higher than normal has unintended consequences.
-See the MSDN article [ProcessPriorityClass Enumeration] for details.
+See the MSDN article [ProcessPriorityClass Enumeration](http://msdn.microsoft.com/en-us/library/system.diagnostics.processpriorityclass(v=vs.110).aspx) for details.
 This feature is intended primarily to launch a process in a lower priority so as not to interfere with the computer's interactive usage.

 ###stopparentprocessfirst
 Optionally specify the order of service shutdown.
 If true, the parent process is shutdown first.
 This is useful when the main process is a console, which can respond to Ctrl+C command and will gracefully shutdown child processes